 The benefits of the purchase are weighted against the costs necessary for the optimum result for Latrobe City Council and the local community.
 Latrobe City Council is not required to accept the lowest tender.
-Instead, Latrobe City Council is required to take into account issues of quality, cost, the accessibility of the service and other factors relevant to the overall objectives of the Local Government Act 1989.
+Instead, Latrobe City Council is required to take into account issues of quality, cost, the accessibility of the service and other factors relevant to the overall objectives of the Local Government Act 2020.

-Best value is often mistaken for meaning the lowest price, however, in terms of the contracting process, best value requires Latrobe City Council to balance quality and price with as much transparency as is reasonably achievable.
-In this context price should take into account the whole life cost of the provision so far as is practicable.
-It follows that the delivery of best value is dependent upon Latrobe City Council's priorities.
+Value for Money is often mistaken for meaning the lowest price, however, in terms of the contracting process, Value for Money requires Latrobe City Council to balance quality and price with as much transparency as is reasonably achievable.
+In this context price should take into account the whole life cost of the provision as far as is practicable.
+It follows that the delivery of Value for Money is dependent upon Latrobe City Council's priorities.

-Achieving best value also requires challenging the need for the procurement and the way in which the service may be reconfigured to achieve improvements in service delivery, comparing service provision options against all those available, consulting with key stakeholders and ensuring competition in the open market.
+Achieving Value for Money also requires challenging the need for the procurement and the way in which the service may be reconfigured to achieve improvements in service delivery, comparing service provision options against all those available, consulting with key stakeholders and ensuring competition in the open market.